AneeshBoreda/Prisma-Onboard/README.md

   -f, --vpcflowlogs     Enable VPC FlowLogs for all your VPCs for this account -c, --cloudtrail      Enable CloudTrail logs for the account -u USERNAME, --username USERNAME
-                        Redlock.io username
+                        Prisma Cloud username
   -p PASSWORD, --password PASSWORD
-                        Redlock.io password (any password with special characters should be escaped with single quotes) -o CUSTOMERNAME, --customername CUSTOMERNAME
+                        Prisma Cloud password (any password with special characters should be escaped with single quotes) -o CUSTOMERNAME, --customername CUSTOMERNAME
-                        Redlock.io organization name.
+                        Prisma Cloud organization name.
 Please ensure you Escape any spaces by enclosing the name in quotes eg, "Redlock Account"
   -n ACCOUNTNAME, --accountname ACCOUNTNAME
-                        Name for account within Redlock.io -t TENANT, --tenant TENANT
+                        Name for account within Prisma Cloud -t TENANT, --tenant TENANT
-                        Your Redlock.io tenant. vailable options, app or app2.
+                        Your Prisma Cloud tenant.
+Available options: app, app2, etc.
 ```